DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/TO-DO LIST.md

 * `dovah::form_type_info` could be made smaller by using a smaller underlying type for its flags-mask and moving the `formType` constant next to it, i.e. we can cut out three bytes of padding per instance.

 ## Form data

+### General
+* Review all form types and form component types written prior to 2/4/2024 and look for places where `std::optional` can be used.
+Offhand I know `Worldspace::max_height_data_t` has an embedded presence bool and that could be replaced with using `optional`.

 ### Components
 * Make the helper functions on `object_bounds` `constexpr`.